Challenge Status Quo of Gambling Addiction

 We don’t want to create any victims because you are not a victim!
 You alone have the deciding power over yourself and your actions.
 It means you can do something about your situation.

 Gambling addiction is not a sickness, but like the rehabilitation of a broken leg, you should avoid leaning on it until it’s healed.
 In your case, it means you need to stay away from gambling.
 While you recuperate, you can lean on the QuitGamble.com community.
-We’ll do our best to support you – for as long as it takes for you to heal properly.
+We’ll do our best to support you – for as long as you can heal properly.

 Congratulations!
 You have just taken the first step on a life journey where you’re in the driver’s seat!